Pros: Reasonable price; good fuel economy; off-road capable; robust options list

 Kia Sportage - The Sportage presents a sleeker package with a more modern interior, better handling and fuel economy and a lower price.
 But the Sportage's ride can be harsh, and it doesn't offer an off-road 4x4 system like the Compass's Freedom Drive II.

-If you have your heart set on a Compass, your best bet is the Latitude with the 2.4-liter engine and the Freedom Drive II drivetrain.
-This model is nicely equipped and has access to the most desirable options, such as the articulating sound bar and Boston Acoustics audio.
-With the ability to rock crawl and venture off-road, the Compass has a leg up over vehicles like the Honda CR-V and Nissan Rogue, and the Latitude's price won't pinch your wallet too badly--a good fact to keep in mind, considering how the Compass model's value should diminish over time.
+If you have your heart set on a Compass, we think your best bet is the Latitude with the 2.4-liter engine and the Freedom Drive II drivetrain.
+This model is nicely equipped and has access to the most desirable options such as the articulating sound bar and Boston Acoustics audio.
+With the ability to rock crawl and venture off-road, the Compass has a leg up over vehicles like the Honda CR-V and Nissan Rogue, and the Latitude's price won't pinch your wallet too badly, a good fact to keep in mind considering how the Compass's value should diminish over time.